ruleGreen/KddRES/README.md

 ![image](https://github.com/ruleGreen/KddRES/blob/master/statistic.png)

+POSS is the proportion of dialogues that contain the secondary slots
 ## Experiment
-We have implemented NLU(Natural Language Understanding) on KddRES with four models: BiLSTM,BiLSTM+CRF,BERT and BERT+crf
+We have implemented NLU(Natural Language Understanding) on KddRES with four models: BiLSTM,BiLSTM+CRF,BERT and BERT+CRF
 ### Running
 ```
 cd baseline